Sudetenland Medal: Description

 Instituted on 18 October 1938, the medal was awarded to participants in the occupations of Sudetenland in October 1938 and Czechoslovakia in March 1939.

 The medal was awarded to all German State officials and members of the German Wehrmacht and SS who entered the Sudetenland on 18 October 1938, and to Sudeten Nazis who had worked for union with Germany.
 Later a special bar for attachment to the ribbon was introduced for participation in the occupation of the remnants of Czechoslovakia on 15 March 1939, and to others who rendered valuable support.
 Last awarded on 31 December 1940, a total of 1,162,617 medals and 134,563 bars were bestowed.

 The wearing of Nazi era awards was banned in 1945.
 The Sudetenland medal was not among those awards reauthorized for official wear by the Federal Republic of Germany in 1957.

 Design

 The medal was circular and similar in appearance as the Anschluss Medal, the reverse only differed in the date.
 It was designed by Professor Richard Klein.
-On the obverse a man holding the Nazi flag stands on a podium bearing the eagle emblem of the Third Reich.
+On the obverse a man holding the Nazi flag stands on a podium bearing the eagle emblem of Nazi Germany.
 He assists a second man onto the podium, whose right arm bears a broken shackle.
 This symbolizes the joining of the area to the Reich.
 On the reverse is the inscription date "1.
 Oktober 1938" (1 October 1938).
 The date is surrounded with the words "Ein Volk, Ein Reich, Ein Führer" (One People, One Nation, One Leader).

 The medal was die-struck and high in detail, with a bronze finish.
 It was suspended from a striped black, red, black ribbon and white outer stripes, the colors of the Sudetenland.